KtodaZ/HLLSeeder/README.md

 - (Optional) Edit `config.txt` to configure Startup Time and server link.
 ESPT Members set the time to 10AM ET (in your local time)
 - Run setup.bat

+## Uninstall

+- Run `uninstall.bat`

+## Changing the start time

+- Edit the time you want the script to start, run `uninstall.bat`, then re-run `setup.bat`

 ## How this script works

 - Running setup.bat creates a windows scheduled task that runs `runGame.bat` at the set time every day.
-- After the desired time, the game closes, unless you close the running cmd before the configured time in `config.txt`
+- After the desired time, the game closes, unless you close the running cmd window before the configured time in `config.txt`